-The arguments to RTEMS are typically pushed onto the stack using a push instruction.
+The arguments to RTEMS are typically pushed onto the stack using a move instruction with a pre-decremented stack pointer as the destination.
 These arguments must be removed from the stack after control is returned to the caller.
-This removal is typically accomplished by adding the size of the argument list in bytes to the stack pointer.
+This removal is typically accomplished by adding the size of the argument list in bytes to the current stack pointer.